AbidKhan01ak/My-Live-Sites/README.md

    A web app that converts spoken words into text in real-time using advanced speech recognition.

 3. **[TexTer](https://texter-io.netlify.app/)**
-   A versatile text operation tool for formatting, analyzing, and generating text effortlessly.
+   A versatile text operation tool for formatting, analyzing, and generating text effortlessly.(Only frontend Live)

 4. **[Fixed Deposit Calculator](https://ak-fd-calculator.netlify.app/)**
    A simple and efficient tool to calculate returns on fixed deposits based on principal, interest rate, and time period.